AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 >[!TAB Thumbs down]

 Select the thumbs down icon to provide feedback on what could be improved upon based on your experience with the AI Assistant.
+During this step, you can also provide specific comments regarding your experience.
+Feedback provided in the comments is reviewed daily.

 ![The negative feedback window.](./images/ai-assistant/negative-feedback.png)